-Well, there is such a thing called insulin sensitivity and it is something you are going to want to take advantage of as an athlete.
-In a tournament it becomes vital but if you can incorporate this into your daily grind as well you’re going to be making progress in your physical development at a greater rate.
+Well, there is such a thing called insulin sensitivity, and it is something you are going to want to take advantage of as an athlete.
+In a tournament, insulin sensitivity optimization becomes vital — but if you can incorporate this into your daily grind as well you’re going to be making progress in your physical development at a greater rate.

 Normal cell vs. an insulin resistant cell

 But when comparing left to right, you’re seeing a normal cell vs. an insulin resistant cell.
-Normal cell activity means you are insulin sensitive in the sense that the muscle cell is sensitive to the effects of insulin so glucose can be transported right inside.
+Normal cell activity means you are insulin sensitive in the sense that the muscle cell is sensitive to the effects of insulin (the VIP pass is valid) so glucose can be transported right inside.

-But, insulin resistance means that the muscle cell is resistant to the effects insulin and therefore that glucose does not effectively reach the cell for glycogen replenishment.
+But, insulin resistance means that the muscle cell is resistant to the effects insulin (the VIP pass is denied) and therefore that glucose does not effectively reach the cell for glycogen replenishment.
 Instead, it circles around the bloodstream creating inflammation and other bad things while having a much higher susceptibility to being stored as fat as opposed to glycogen.

 Not exactly ideal for us as hockey players due to the fact that we primarily utilize glucose and glycogen for energy use during a game and not so much fatty tissue.
-What we get in the end with chronic insulin resistance (which is actually Type ll diabetes) is a low glycogen status coupled with more fatty tissue.
+What we get in the end with chronic insulin resistance (which in bad cases becomes Type ll diabetes) is a low glycogen status coupled with more fatty tissue.
 Pretty bad combination if you ask me.